 - 43. When an investor exercised an in specie transfer of shares into a stocks and shares ISA, it was necessary for the manager to apply to HM Revenue & Customs for a valuation.
 This was as a direct result of the - A. bargains only having been done at special prices. - B. London Stock Exchange Daily Official List prices having fallen by 10% overnight. - C. quarter-up price being 6% higher than the mid-market price. - D. shares being unlisted and acquired through an approved share scheme. - 44.
-Where used, how frequently must ISA managers submit the ISA 25 Statistical Return (Subscriptions) to HM Revenue & Customs? - A. Monthly. - B. Quarterly. - C. Half-yearly. - D. Annually. - 45.
+Where used, how frequently must ISA managers submit the ISA25 (Stats) to HM Revenue & Customs? - A. Monthly. - B. Quarterly. - C. Half-yearly. - D. Annually. - 45.
 Where an ISA investor holds both a cash ISA and a stocks and shares ISA with the same manager, how must the ISA manager report them in its annual return of information (ISACOM100)? - A. Only the cash ISA needs to be reported. - B. Only the stocks and shares ISA needs to be reported. - C. They must be recorded on the report as a combined holding. - D. They must be recorded on the report as separate holdings. - 46.
 In order to assist with inspection visits, HM Revenue & Customs requires ISA managers to retain ISA applications where accounts remain open and have NOT been transferred to another ISA manager for what minimum period? - A. 3 years. - B. 4 years. - C. 6 years. - D. 10 years. - 47.
-An ISA manager has until 8 December, at the latest, to complete his annual returns of information under the ISA regulations.
+An ISA manager has been given until 8 December, at the latest, to complete his annual returns of information under the ISA regulations.
 This deadline applies as a direct result of - A. the annual return including a claim for a previous tax year. - B. the ISA manager ceasing to act as an ISA manager in mid-October. - C. the ISA manager having performed the role for less than a full tax year. - D. a special dispensation being granted due to a systems failure. - 48.
 Nathan was born in 2006 and is a UK resident.
 Why is he ineligible for a junior ISA? - A. He has an existing Child Trust Fund. - B. He is the beneficiary of an absolute trust. - C. His father is an additional-rate taxpayer. - D. His parents are of foreign domicile.

 - 49. Annie has been the registered contact throughout the term of Ed's junior ISA.
 Ed is now aged 16 and has requested to take registered contact status.
-Assuming the correct information has been provided on Ed's application form, what rule applies regarding both Ed's and Annie's status under the junior ISA? - A. Annie's details remain on the account, but Ed can elect to have them removed at any time. - B. Annie must choose whether or not to retain Ed as joint registered contact until he is 18. - C. Ed must choose whether or not to retain Annie as joint registered contact until he is 18. - D. Ed now takes over full authority on the account and Annie's details should be removed. - 50.
+Assuming the correct information has been provided on Ed's application form, what rule applies regarding both Ed's and Annie's status under the junior ISA? - A. Annie must choose whether or not to retain Ed as joint registered contact until he is 18. - B. Annie must remain the registered contact until Ed is 18. - C. Ed becomes the sole registered contact on the account. - D. Ed must choose whether or not to retain Annie as joint registered contact until he is 18. - 50.
 A stocks and shares junior ISA was opened for Martha when she was four years old.
 Despite Martha being in perfect health, the junior ISA was closed by the ISA manager a few years later.
-This was as a direct result of - A. a cash ISA being opened for her. - B. charges eroding the balance to zero. - C. the value of the account exceeding £4,120. - D. subscriptions being paid which were deemed suspicious under the Money Laundering Regulations.
+This was as a direct result of - A. a cash ISA being opened for her. - B. charges eroding the balance to zero. - C. subscriptions being paid by someone other than the registered contact. - D. the value of the account exceeding £9,000.